q-rapids/qrapids-eval/README.md

 + The index property is read from the project.properties files ($$-notation).
 + The query uses one parameter (bcKey), which is also read from the project properties file.
 Parameters of a query are declared with prefix 'param.'
 + The query defines one result (lastSnapshotDate), that is specified as a path within the query result delivered by elasticsearch.
 Results are declared with prefix 'result.'
-All results computed by params queries can be used as parameters (without declaration) in metrics queries.
-Make shure that the names of the results of params queries are unique, otherwise they will get overwritten.
+All results computed by params queries can be used as parameters (without declaration) in subsequent params- and metrics queries.
+Make sure that the names of the results of params queries are unique, otherwise they will get overwritten.

 01_lastSnapshotDate.query